Personal Injury -- Plaintiff Law

 Non-economic damages address other consequences of injuries: pain and suffering, emotional distress, and loss of consortium.
 And in some special cases, courts may award punitive damages to punish bad actors and deter future bad behavior.

 Maine has laws that limit the amount of time after an injury occurs to file a lawsuit, known as “statutes of limitations,” and they are some of the longest in the country.
-Maine gives you six years to file a personal injury in most negligence cases, two years if you claim injuries from an intentional tort like assault, battery, false imprisonment, or defamation.
+In most cases, Maine gives you six years to file on a personal injury claim.

 If you don’t get a response to your requests for compensation, or if a settlement offer doesn’t fully compensate you for your losses, you might consider hiring a personal injury attorney.